TurgutKursun/Galaga/README.md

 # Basic Galaga in Unity
-A very basic implementation of Galaga in Unity aimed towards learning the basics of Unity.
+A very basic implementation of Galaga in Unity.
+Aimed towards learning the basics of Unity.